LedgerHQ/ldls/libs/ui-react/ai-rules/RULES.md

 ### Colors and Background

 - Do not use Tailwind default color palette (e.g., `text-gray-500`, `bg-blue-600`)
-- Use LDLS design tokens
+- Use Lumen design tokens

 #### Available background Colors